 NASC provides a host of services including: providing detailed information on sportsmen's issues, writing caucus press releases, organizing an annual meeting, and coordinating the exchange of information and interaction between the individual state caucuses.
 Through its communication network and by fostering interaction among legislators, sportsmen’s groups, industry partners, state fish and wildlife agencies and the media, NASC provides the foundation structure necessary to protect and advance hunting, angling and recreational shooting, trapping, and professional fish and wildlife management in state capitols.
 NASC acts as a framework of support between state caucuses which is critical to the successful advancement of pro-sportsmen policies across the nation.

 To learn more about your state’s sportsmen’s caucus members, please refer to the State Profiles section, or select your state from the drop down menu at the bottom of this page.

 NASC Executive Council

-The NASC program is guided by an Executive Council comprised of state sportsmen’s caucus leaders who are dedicated to advancing the goals of the program.
+The NASC program is guided by an Executive Council comprised of state sportsmen’s caucus leaders and members who are dedicated to advancing the goals of the program.
 Elected by their sportsman-legislator colleagues to serve two year terms, Executive Council members assist with policy development, sportsmen’s community engagement, program administration and media outreach intended to highlight the role that hunting, angling, recreational shooting and trapping play in supporting conservation policies that also benefit our nation’s social and economic wellbeing.

-Click here for the 2018 Executive Council roster.
+Click here for the 2022 NASC Executive Council roster.